-High efficiency filters are typically given a MERV (Minimum Efficiency Reporting Values) rating.
+High-efficiency filters are typically given a MERV (Minimum Efficiency Reporting Values) rating.
 The higher the rating the more particles and allergens the filter will trap.
 For example, a filter with a MERV 1 rating will trap dust bunnies and a filter with a MERV 16 rating will trap particles as small as .3 micron.
 Typically, manufacturers recommend a MERV 11 rating for those who suffer from seasonal allergies.

 Reason # 2: Reduces the chances of illness

-High efficiency filters not only keep allergies away, they can also filter viruses and bacteria.
+High-efficiency filters not only keep allergies away, but they can also filter viruses and bacteria.
 These filters help trap many particles that can cause illnesses – even the common cold.
 The frequency in which you change your filter will depend on the number of people (and pets) who live in your home.
 For a single occupancy home with no pets, you can plan on changing the filter 1-2 times per year.
 For a multi-person home with pets, it’s best if you change the filter every 2-3 months.
-If you suffer from severe allergies, most manufacturers recommend replacing every 45 days.
+If you suffer from severe allergies, most manufacturers recommend replacing them every 45 days.

 Reason # 3: Regulates your HVAC system